(THIS PAGE WILL BE UPDATED AS CHANGES TO SERVICES OCCUR) – Last Updated 04/10/2021 – see updates in bold below)

 How Anthony Naguiat, LMHC, MCAP is addressing these concerns:

 Telehealth sessions are a healthy alternative to an office visit in light of recent events and increasing concerns about COVID-19.
 Please factor in your understanding of your unique health needs and the needs of your loved ones when deciding whether to pursue office versus telehealth visits, such as underlying health conditions for yourself or others that may place you at higher-risk from COVID-19.
 Anthony has a lot of experience providing services via telehealth and can answer any questions you may have about the process.

-Update 06/05/2020: **Due to continuance in local guidance related to physical distancing, all sessions will continue to be via Telehealth for the next few weeks out of precaution for client health, as well as your clinician’s health.** Please reach out with any concerns prior to your next scheduled appointment.
+Update 04/10/2021: **All sessions will continue to be via Telehealth for the near future out of precaution for client health, as well as your clinician’s health.
+As vaccinations roll out and become accessible to those who are able to or want to take it, more consideration will be made about a return to in-person sessions.** Please reach out with any concerns prior to your next scheduled appointment.

 Additional precautionary measures Anthony is taking for the office (when sessions resume in-office):

 * After each session, your clinician is wiping hard surfaces with disinfecting wipes (including the office door handle)

 * Disinfecting wipes, disinfecting spray, and hand sanitizer is available to each client to use in office

 * Hallway Restrooms have disinfecting hand soap and paper towels available for use.
 Make sure to wash your hands prior to coming into session and follow the minimum 20-second rule using soap/water.

 What Anthony is asking clients to consider before coming in for scheduled in-person sessions (when sessions resume in-office):

 * If you are doing/have done any domestic or international travel—inform your clinician.
 Based on the safety level of your destination, you may be asked to not come to your appointments in person and transition to online sessions for two weeks.